Restaurants in Shopping Centers: The New Normal

 In summary, there is a growing population that favors eating out over cooking at home.
 This preference is simply part of Millennials’ lifestyle, and it translates into a winning formula for restaurants of all types, but especially fast-casual.

-“Millennials want quality food that is inexpensive and served quickly,” says Andy Anderson, a vice president in the retail division at Henry S. Miller Brokerage and organizer of the company’s Restaurant Properties Group (www.restaurant.properties).“They’re not as eager to eat in a chain or national franchise as they are in a restaurant that’s interesting, cool and serves fresh dishes.”
+“Millennials want quality food that is inexpensive and served quickly,” says Paul Vernon, an executive vice president in the retail division at Henry S. Miller Brokerage.
+“They’re not as eager to eat in a chain or national franchise as they are in a restaurant that’s interesting, cool and serves fresh dishes.”

 (Of course, chains and franchises have recognized this consumer preference, too.
 Beginning in May, for example, McDonald’s restaurants in the contiguous U.S. will serve quarter-pound burgers made from fresh beef rather than frozen.)